MicrosoftDocs/visualfsharpdocs/docs/conceptual/istructuralequatable.gethashcode-method-[fsharp].md

 **The hash code for the current instance.**
 ## Remarks
 This API is provided for use only with the F# Core Library Versions that targets .NET Framework 2.0.
-If you are using .NET Framework 4, use the .NET Framework 4 API with the same name, **M:System.Collections.IStructuralEquatable.GetHashCode(System.Collections.IEqualityComparer)**.
+If you are using .NET Framework 4, use the .NET Framework 4 API with the same name, **System.Collections.IStructuralEquatable.GetHashCode(System.Collections.IEqualityComparer)**.

 ## Platforms